chrisbroski/morlex/README.md

 ### Basic Grammar

-Compound words can be formed by placing pictographs next to, but not touching each other.
+Compound words can be formed by placing pictographs next to, but not touching each other, in reading order of importance.
+For example, the noun should come first with adjectives listed afterward.
 Words should be separated with a full space equal to the size of a symbol.
 Sentences should flow from  left to right, top to bottom.
 The end of a sentence is indicated by the end of the line.
 It is recommended that sentences fit on a single line, but if that is not possible, the sentence can be continued on the next line indented a single symbol space.
 Paragraphs are divided by a single blank line.
 Section titles are centered and separated by a blank line above and below.

 Writing systems nearly universally flow from top to bottom, but there is no clear preference for humans over left-to-right or right-to-left.
 Because Morlex sentences start flush at one side, the reading direction should be implied by the layout of the page.
 Morlex could be written both ways but I would prefer to choose one and stick to it.
 I just wish there was a compelling reason to pick on over the other.
+Changing the reading direction could also affect symbols if they are directional.

 ### Illustrations